Digital Imaging Preparation Guidelines 2019-20

 Below are some of the many examples of Digital Image preparation videos available on the internet, some are specific to a particular camera club while others are just general guides.

-For the Stirling Camera club projector you should use the following settings
+For the Stirling Camera club Entries you should use the following settings

 Maximum Horizontal width 1600 pixels